 A final factor to consider relates to air quality in the home.
 Everything from the number of people in the home to pets, smoking and more can impact air quality.
 A single person with no pets may extend the time between filter changes, while a busy home that has several pets might want to stick closely to a monthly filter change schedule.

-How Often Should I Replace My AC Filter?
+How Often to Replace AC Air Filter?